pmcharrison/psynet-mirror/docs/experiment_development/development_workflow.rst

 To set up the PyCharm debugger for Psynet, click Run, then Edit Configurations.
 Click + (Add new configuration), then click Python debug server.

-If you are using Docker, then under Name enter ‘Dockerized Python debug server.
-Under IDE host name, enter host.docker.internal.
-Set Port to 12345.

-Alternatively, if you are not using Docker, then under Name enter ‘Python debug server.
-Under IDE host name, enter localhost.
-Set Port to 12345.

-If you are not using Docker you will need to install the pydevd_pycharm package.
-There are instructions for this on the New Configuration panel; copy those now, and run them in your bash terminal.
+**virtualenv users only**: enter 'Python debug server' as the configuration name, and ``localhost`` as the IDE host name, and ``12345`` as the port.
+Install the pydevd_pycharm package by following the provided instructions on the New Configuration panel (copy them and run them in your terminal).

+**Docker users only**: enter 'Dockerized Python debug server' as the configuration name, and ``host.docker.internal`` as the IDE host name, and ``12345`` as the port.

 Now to insert a breakpoint, select ‘[Dockerized] Python debug server’ from the dropdown in the top right of your screen, then click the green bug symbol.
-This will start your debug server running.
+This will start your debug server.
 You will see some instructions printed in your console that look something like this:

 .. code:: bash

-    Starting debug server at port 12,345
+    Starting debug server at port 12345
     Use the following code to connect to the debugger: import pydevd_pycharm
     pydevd_pycharm.settrace('host.docker.internal', port=12345, stdoutToServer=True, stderrToServer=True)
-    Waiting for process connection…
+    Waiting for process connection...

 Copy and paste the two Python lines into the part of your code where you want to have the breakpoint.